 This all-weather playground is sheltered by the bridge.

 West of the Cambie Street Bridge there's a shoreline sculpture known as the Time Top in the style of a 1940's space ship, encrusted with crustaceans.

 Along Marinaside Crescent the seawall comes closest to downtown/Yaletown city streets.
-Along the street can be found Reckless Bike Rentals, Provence Marinaside Restaurant, TWB (The Wine Bar), Hurricane Grill, and Bojangles Cafe.
+Along the street can still be found Reckless Bike Rentals, even as the Provence Marinaside Restaurant, TWB (The Wine Bar), Hurricane Grill, and Bojangles Cafe have moved on.
 Along here can also be found a sculptural installation titled Lookout.

 This sculpture at Davie Street and Marinaside Crescent is called Street Light.

-Just around the corner from there you'll find...
+Just around the corner from there you might still find...

 ...an artwork installation titled Welcome to the Land of Light.

 The seawall view approaching David Lam Park